noahware/pe/README.md

 # pe

-Modern C++ library that parses Portable Executable files.
+Modern C++ library that parses the portable executable file format.
 C++ standard library usage is abstracted in deps.hpp so it can be switched out with a custom implementation.
 It makes use of string views to not create any unnecessary allocations too.

 # Sections iteration